Updated October 16, 2022

 The Day Before: Make Dough & Brown Butter

-- Use the downtime in between folds to brown some butter for the icing since it will need to solidify again.
+- Brown butter.
+Use the downtime in between folds to brown some butter for the icing since it will need to solidify again.
 Melt unsalted butter in a saucepan over medium heat until the butter gets a tint of brown, not too dark, about 10 minutes.
 It will smell nutty and delicious.
-Pour into a heatsafe bowl and cover at room temp to solidify overnight.
+Pour into a heat-safe bowl and cover at room temp to solidify overnight.

 The Day Of: Roll Dough & Bake

-- Assemble Rolls In a small bowl, mix brown sugar, cinnamon, and salt.
+- Mix filling.
+In a small bowl, mix brown sugar, cinnamon, and salt.
 In another bowl, melt the butter.
 Grease a 9 x 13 sheet pan and line with parchment paper for easy cleanup.
 Set aside.

 - Why do we knead cold dough?
 With enriched doughs, the butter and milk can sometimes inhibit the yeast’s growth.
 So, giving the dough a quick knead after it’s been in the fridge overnight helps waken the yeast and gives it a jump start.